Canoe U: Frequently Asked Questions

 Plan on full days.
 Courses vary from 6 to 40 hours in length.
 Most of your time will be on-water.
 Classes build skills progressively, so plan to participate in all instruction days.
 In addition to the introductory Sunday evening session, several classes require two full weekends of your time.

 Each course is lead by at least one instructor who has been certified by the American Canoe Association.
 Instructors also have training in CPR and First Aid.
 They are also people who love to paddle!
 Instructors are volunteers and don't get paid to teach - they love it that much.

 Almost every course meets for all three of the sessions listed next.
 The exceptions are a few of the advanced or refresher courses.
 All the "Fundamental" courses meet all three sessions.

-Go to the Course Descriptions page for full details on this year's courses including costs, dates and registration.
+Go to the Course Descriptions page for full details on this year's courses including costs, dates and, when registration is open, to enroll.
 Below is a list of typical course offerings.
 Please note that not every class listed here will actually be held.
 We don't offer all these every year.

-If you don't have a boat, Midwest Mountaineering has a discounted rental rate for Canoe U students.
+If you don't have a boat Midwest Mountaineering has a discounted rental rate for Canoe U students.
 Don't worry if you don't find what you need, we will do our best to find you a boat.
-You will need to supply your own PFD, helmet and clothing.
+You will need to supply your own PFD, helmet and appropriate clothing.

 Nora Whitmore's blog Midwest Whitewater Paddling 101 has lots of information on boats and gear needed for whitewater kayaking.